 - Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change front wheel bearing. - Clean and grease shaft seal rings 1 and contact surfaces A of the spacers.

-- Clean and lightly grease the wheel spindle.
+- Insert the spacers. - Clean and grease the wheel spindle.